 Undoubtedly, one of the most famous beaches in Austin Texas is located in Emma Long Park, formerly known as City Park.

-The park is located on the banks of Lake Austin and offers stunning views of the area and the city of Austin.
+The park is next to Lake Austin and has really pretty views of the area and the city of Austin.

 Walk your feet on the sand, take your kids and build sand castles or go for a dive in the shallow waters of the area for a memorable weekend.

-When you get bored of the sun and water (which I don’t think is possible), take your hiking boots and follow one of the hiking trails available.
+When you’re ready for a break from the sun and water, put on your hiking boots and follow one of the hiking trails.

 Premium campsites inside the park, but the affordable prices quickly fill the campsite.